osexpert/GoreRemoting/README.md

 You can send extra headers with every call from client to server, eg. a sessionId or a Token via BeforeMethodCall on client and CreateInstance on server (look in examples).
 Clients create proxies from service interfaces (typically in shared assembly).
 No support for MarshalByRef behaviour.
 Everything is by value.
 Currently there is a limit of 20 method parameters.
-It is possible to increase it, possibly can increated to 30 if demand.
-But more than 30 won't happen.
+It is possible to increase it, but want to avoid it.

 ## Callbacks from server to client
 It is not possible to callback to clients directly, callbacks must happen during a call from client to server.